fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 Writing HTML in the midst of the code is of course not smart, but for old-school PHP-programmers it was a normal practice.

 In traditional web applications the browser is "dumb".
 It only fetches HTML data from the server, and all application logic is on the server.
-A server can be created for example using Java Spring like on the University of Helsinki course [Web-palvelinohjelmointi](https://courses.helsinki.fi/fi/tkt21007/119558639), Python Flask like on the course [tietokantasovellus](https://materiaalit.github.io/tsoha-18/) or [Ruby on Railsilla](http://rubyonrails.org/).
+A server can be created for example using Java Spring like on the University of Helsinki course [Web-palvelinohjelmointi](https://courses.helsinki.fi/fi/tkt21007/119558639), Python Flask (like on the course [tietokantasovellus](https://materiaalit.github.io/tsoha-18/)) or with [Ruby on Rails](http://rubyonrails.org/).

 The example uses [Express](https://expressjs.com/) from Node.js.
 This course will use Node.js and Express to create web servers.